archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  [String] record_types -- The list of record types to tally

 	  String repo_uri (Optional) -- An optional repository URI.
 If given, just return counts for the single repository

 __Returns__